grafiks/mecanumwheels/README.md

 ## Run Java control programs
 * Use your IDE, open the [pom.xml](picow/java/pom.xml)
 * Compile and run
-* Use the combination of WASD for sliding, left/right arrows for rotations, and up/down for speed controls.
+* **Keyboard Control**: Use the combination of WASD for sliding, left/right arrows for rotations, and up/down for speed controls.
+* **Xbox Controller** (only supported on Windows-x64 for now):
+  - Left stick: Translation (forward/backward + strafe left/right)
+  - Right stick: Rotation
+  - Triggers: Speed control
+  - See [GAMEPAD_README.md](GAMEPAD_README.md) for detailed setup and usage
 * Install more sensors and program your own controllers!

 # Main Idea